-Marjorie Taylor Greene says Twitter locked her out of her account
+Marjorie Taylor Greene says Twitter locked her out, platform says it was 'error'

 "I take no joy in introducing this resolution, but any member who incites political violence and threatens our lives must be expelled," Gomez said Friday.
 "And I'll do everything in my power to protect our democracy and keep all my colleagues safe."

 Gomez authored a "privileged" resolution, which means it could come up for a vote at any time.
 But he'd need GOP support to remove Greene since a two-thirds supermajority is required to expel a member of Congress.
+Gomez has garnered 72 Democrats as co-sponsors but House Speaker Nancy Pelosi said Friday Gomez's effort is "not leadership's position."

 MARJORIE TAYLOR GREENE SAYS SHE'S 'FINE' BEING OUSTED FROM COMMITTEES: 'IT'D BE A WASTE OF MY TIME'